loxilb-io/loxilbdocs/docs/kube-loxilb.md

 [kube-loxilb](https://github.com/loxilb-io/kube-loxilb) is loxilb's implementation of kubernetes service load-balancer spec which includes support for load-balancer class, advanced IPAM (shared or exclusive) etc. kube-loxilb runs as a deloyment set in kube-system namespace.
 It is a control-plane component that always runs inside k8s cluster and watches k8s system for changes to nodes/end-points/reachability/LB services etc. It acts as a K8s [Operator](https://www.cncf.io/blog/2022/06/15/kubernetes-operators-what-are-they-some-examples/) of [loxilb](https://github.com/loxilb-io/loxilb).
 The <b>loxilb</b> component takes care of doing actual job of providing service connectivity and load-balancing.
 So, from deployment perspective we need to run <b>kube-loxilb</b> inside K8s cluster but we have option to deploy <b>loxilb</b> in-cluster or external to the cluster.

-The preferred way is to run <b>kube-loxilb</b> component inside the cluster and provision <b>loxilb</b> docker in any external node/vm as mentioned in this guide.
-The rationale is to provide users a similar look and feel whether running loxilb in an on-prem or public cloud environment.
+The rationale of external mode is to provide users a similar look and feel whether running loxilb in an on-prem or public cloud environment.
 Public-cloud environments usually run load-balancers/firewalls externally in order to provide a  secure/dmz perimeter layer outside actual workloads.

+At the same time, in-cluster mode is useful if an user needs everything in a self-contained Kubernetes cluser.
+When deploying in-cluster mode, all components of loxilb are managed by Kubernetes itself as Daemonset/Deployment.

-But users are free to choose any mode (in-cluster mode or external mode) as per convenience and their system architecture.
+loxilb users are free to choose any mode (in-cluster mode or external mode) as per convenience and their system architecture.
 The following blogs give detailed steps for :

 1. [Running loxilb in external node with AWS EKS](https://www.loxilb.io/post/loxilb-load-balancer-setup-on-eks)
 2. [Running in-cluster LB with K3s for on-prem use-cases](https://www.loxilb.io/post/k8s-nuances-of-in-cluster-external-service-lb-with-loxilb)

-This usually leads to another query - In external mode, who will be responsible for managing this entity ?
-On public cloud(s), it is as simple as spawning a new instance in your VPC and launch loxilb docker in it.
+#### This usually leads to another query - In external mode, who will be responsible for managing this entity ?

+In public cloud(s), it is as simple as spawning a new instance in your VPC and launch loxilb docker in it.
 For on-prem cases, you need to run loxilb docker in a spare node/vm as applicable. loxilb docker is a self-contained entity and easily managed with well-known tools like docker, containerd, podman etc. It can be independently restarted/upgraded anytime and kube-loxilb will make sure all the k8s LB services are properly configured each time.
-When deploying in-cluster mode, everything is managed by Kubernetes itself with little-to-no manual intervention.

 ### Overall topology